akondo58/engineering3/README.md

 _______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-##  Practice design from onshape : alignment plate
+##  Practice design from on shape : alignment plate

 ### Assignment Description